hwstar/9-Valve-Sprinkler-Controller/README.md

 2. 3.3V serial adapter for flashing firmware onto the board and connecting cable.
 3. 24V 40VA transformer
 4. Wire
+5. Wood screws for attaching the controller to a backboard
+6. External connectors (i.e. WAGOs or wire nuts) to common the valve return leads.

 ### Connectors Pinouts and GPIO's